 The basic economic environment is the same as that analyzed in Section 2.
 Businesses, operated by entrepreneurs, produce by using factors, initially owned by investors, to perform services.
-Each business $b \in B$ needs one service, $s^t{}b \in A$, in each period t, and if a needed service s is performed by the factor f, it creates v{sbf} units of value.
+Each business $b \in B$ needs one service, $s_b \in A$, in each period t, and if a needed service s is performed by the factor f, it creates v{sbf} units of value.
 Any factor can perform any service at zero cost, but only one per period and value cannot be created by using two factors or by performing an unneeded service.
-We here assume that the number of services S is greater than the number of factors F, and that the latter is greater than the number of businesses B.22 The model covers two time periods, t = 1, t = 1, and t = 1, t = 1,
+We here assume that the number of services S is greater than the number of factors F, and that the latter is greater than the number of businesses B.22 The model covers two time periods, t = 1, 2, and $\delta \in (0, 1)$ is the weight on second period payoffs.
+All players are risk-neutral, financially unconstrained, and at all times perfectly informed about the entire history of the game.

 Businesses come in pairs called neighborhoods and N(b) denotes the neighborhood of which b is a member.
-The businesses in N(b) need the common service $s_b$ in one period each and two different services in the other periods.
-23
+The businesses in N(b) need the common service s^b in one period each and two different services in the other periods.23